 When politics fail

 The political failings of the West came under scrutiny at Davos.
 Naturally, China went into the bullring with the first criticism.
 Other delegates chuckled.
 Well, they would, wouldn’t they?
 They are now the politics of the West, more than the elected politicians.
-Bankers, Insurers, Big Big Business are all playing a major role in how we live and where we are going.
+Bankers, Insurers, Big-Big Business are all playing a major role in how we live and where we are going.
 The ensuing chaos is not just Brexit or France, it is the divisions in the whole world between the rich and the poor.
 It is the divisions between the leaders and the led.

 This is a revolution.
 After their chuckle the delegates – some of them anyway – pondered.
 What Fang Xinghai, the vice chairman of the Chinese government’s main securities regulator, had said was right.
 The West’s politics are in a mess.
 Even the most regulated, safest places on earth are having upheavals, however calm the surfaces look.
 A whole new thought process is needed, almost a non-process.
 Standing things on their head would be a good start.